jbren4/Automated-Remediation-Workflows/README.md

-# Automated Remediation Workflow Repository
+# Automated Remediation Workflows for Detection Engineering & Incident Response

 This repository contains tested, fully functional, and production ready Python scripts which can be utilized in Detection Engineering pipelines, SOAR workflows, and case management ticket enrichment.